Key Factors of Childcare Acquisition Process

 • What do the childcare’s annual, quarterly, and monthly financial/business accounts for the last three years reveal about its financial performance and condition of the childcare service?

-• Are the business’s financial accounts audited, and if so for how long?
+• Are the business’s financial statements audited, and if so for how long?

-• Do the financial accounts and related notes set out all liabilities of the business, both current and contingent?
+• Do the financial accounts and related notes set out all liabilities of the company, both current and contingent?

 • Is the EBIT / revenue for the business progressing or declining?